 Makdous is generally consumed for breakfast, but one can also eat it as a mezze for dinner.
-Often, people can be seen consuming it as a snack or using it as a side dish for other main dishes.
+Often, people eat it as a simple snack or using it as a side dish for other main dishes.
 One can also use it as stuffing for sandwiches and wraps.

 For makdous to stay good for at least a year, it is important to store it in an airtight container, completely covered with oil.

 Mujaddara is a layered dish prepared using lentils and rice as the base, followed by caramelized onions placed on top.
 Several creamy or hot sauces are also added to give a kick to the dish.

 Mujaddara is consumed across the Middle East in different forms and is usually low-priced.
 This healthy, flavorful and filling main dish is generally accompanied by a salad and some yogurt, hummus or tahini sauce.

 There are also many different variations of this dish depending on the area it is being prepared in and the ingredients involved.

 Kunāfah is a traditional Middle Eastern sweet dish prepared using spun pastry known as kataifi.
 Kataifi is immersed in a sweet, sugar-based syrup called attar and is then layered with cheese.
 Cheese can also be substituted with some other ingredient like clotted cream, pistachio or nuts, depending on the area.

 One can find different variations of this dessert in countries like Turkey, Greece and the Balkans.